Boji666/HuttAttack/README.md

 # HuttAttack
-A puzzle game with monster and magic
+A puzzle game with monsters and magic